kdkrle/employee_data/README.md

 _Picture 9: Positions and Responsibilities_

 The option 'Informacije o radnim mestima' (Workplace information) opens a new window with information in three columns.
-The first is a short designation for the workplace, the second is the full name of the workplace, and the third is the location, i.e. the address where the workplace is located.
+The first one is a short designation for the workplace, the second one is the full name of the workplace, and the third one is the location, i.e. the address where the workplace is located.

 ![5 3 - Workplace Information](https://github.com/kdkrle/employee_data/assets/59825527/65d265fc-dd53-4a24-9bde-7bab620aa8dc)